A toy model for background independent string field theory: Field theory of the reduced spinning particle

 Thus, $\Omega^2=0$ encodes the complexified Maxwell equations coupled to an off-shell complex scalar field.
 The reality condition $\Omega=\Omega^\dagger$ with respect to the natural inner product in $\cH$ implies that $\bar{\mathbf{A}}=\mathbf{A}^\dagger$, that is ${\mathbf{A}}=A+id\varphi$ with $A$ and $\varphi$ real so that $\varphi$ can be identified with the dilaton in (\ref{qbarqwithPhi}).
 Then (\ref{mdi}) becomes

 where

+Eqns. \eqref{mdi} and \eqref{mdir} take the form Maxwell's equation in the presence of a background connection parametrized by the dilaton.
+As a result, \eqref{mdir} is invariant under the gauge transformation $F^{ab}\to e^{2\lambda}F^{ab}$, $\phi \to \phi+\lambda$ which, however, is not encoded in the natural gauge transformations of $\Omega^{ext}$ as we discuss in section \ref{osg}.

-A possible way to eliminate the dilaton from the spectrum is to impose reality of $A_a$ as an additional condition.
-Further consistent restrictions of the system could be obtained by imposing a reality condition in $\algA'$ and $\cH$ (which becomes pseudo-Euclidean then) and requiring $\Omega$ to preserve the inner product in $\cH$.
+One may attempt to eliminate the dilaton from the spectrum by imposing the reality condition such that $\mathbf{A}_a,\mathbf{\bar A}_a, B_a$ are real and $\mathbf F,\cE$ imaginary but this is not a canonical choice despite the condition is compatible with~\eqref{ad1}.
+A systematic consistent restriction of the system is to impose a reality condition in $\algA'$ and $\cH$ (which becomes pseudo-Euclidean then) and requiring $\Omega$ to preserve the inner product in $\cH$.
+However, this eliminates the vector potential completely.
+Finally one may try to embed $\algA'$ in the bigger algebra of the $\mathcal{N}=4$ world line where the dilaton goes on-shell \cite{Bonezzi:2020jjq}.

 We already mentioned that natural gauge symmetries of the system are given by~\eqref{ogs}.
 Taking into account ghost degree and filtration the general form of $\Xi\subset\algA'_0$ is $\Xi = i \lambda$.
 One then obtains,